 Under Industry 4.0, work-order / lot sizes diminish, with the number of changeovers increasing dramatically, without time to resolve quality issues in the traditional way.
 FactoryLogix Quality Management includes CAPA / FRACAS, a critical mechanism that prevents issues occurring and re-occurring, ensuring that quality levels are maintained, no matter what manufacturing will do from one minute to the next.

 Many enterprises seek to combine their sites in a way that can flexibly support customer needs, which often means that the production of specific products may move from site to site, be duplicated at many sites, or be partially made in one site and then shipped to another for completion.
 FactoryLogix provides the ability to transfer product data, both engineering and manufacturing, so that production can move seamlessly between sites, assuring the consistency and completeness of operations and traceability in all cases.

-Understanding the performance of operations, as well as the discovery of improvement opportunities, is a key part of manufacturing management.
+Understanding the performance of operations, as well as the discovery of improvement opportunities and use of industry 4.0 features, is a key part of manufacturing management.
 Existing Business Intelligence tools can be utilized effectively where there is a data warehouse of manufacturing data that reflects fully qualified and contextualized event data.
 Even though cloud resources can scale to any extremes of requirements, the costs of data storage and processing are significant to the business, both financially as well as losses associated with delayed reactions.
-FactoryLogix's contextualization, together with the continuous secure and robust feed of key events into the manufacturing data warehouse, represents a very practical solution, requiring an order of magnitude less investment in most cases, as compared to systems that simply store raw, proprietary data extracted from machines.
+FactoryLogix's contextualization, together with the continuous secure and robust feed of key events into the manufacturing data warehouse, represents a very practical industry 4.0 solution, requiring an order of magnitude less investment in most cases, as compared to systems that simply store raw, proprietary data extracted from machines.
 This same mechanism represents the opportunity for genuine Artificial Intelligence based analytics, that will soon differentiate competitiveness in the Industry 4.0 world.